 The design of modern Aluminium sliding doors tends to follow the trend of being highly contemporary while functional, secure and energy-efficient. uPVC patios are available in more traditional styles.

-When choosing glazing for your big pane sliders it is important to choose glass that has a low-emissivity coating, features a warm edge spacer bar and where possible filled with Krypton gas between the glass panes rather than the usual Argon.
-Triple or acoustic glazing is also available as an option which will add to the overall performance of the energy efficiency.
+When choosing the glazing for your big pane sliders it is important to choose glass that has a low-emissivity coating, features a warm edge spacer bar and where possible filled with Krypton gas between the glass panes rather than the usual Argon.
+Triple or acoustic glazing is also available as an option that will add to the overall performance of energy efficiency.
 Below is a brief summary of why sliding doors are the perfect door for you: